 The best way to identify your triggers is to keep a diary reflecting on;

 - When, what and how much you ate

-- Have you felt hungry before eating
+- Did you felt hungry before eating

 Strategies for curbing emotional eating

-Whether it’s rearranging your workstation or moving to a different area of the house, changing up your surroundings can help prevent boredom and consequently ease that urge for an extra snack!
+Whether it’s rearranging your workstation or moving to a different area of the house, changing up your surroundings can help prevent boredom and consequently ease that urge for an extra snack.

 Emotional vs physical hunger

 Plain and simple, if you’re truly hungry, you need to eat.
 However, if you’re not used to responding to your natural hunger cues, it may be difficult to tell hunger and emotional eating urges apart.
-The table below sums it up!

 A question to ask yourself is this: “What would I like to eat right now?”

-With emotional eating, your brain is much more likely to respond with specific cravings, whereas if you’re truly hungry, you will pretty much just want anything that you’d usually eat!
+With emotional eating, your brain is much more likely to respond with specific cravings, whereas if you’re truly hungry, you will pretty much just want anything that you’d usually eat.